 - realisieren vs realise: the verb ‘realisieren’ has a restricted meaning in German and stands for ‘to implement or to carry out’.
 The English word ‘to realise’ can be translated into German as ‘begreifen or erkennen’.

 - Rente vs rent: ‘(die) Rente’ means ‘pension (benefits paid after retirement)’ while the English noun ‘rent’ translates into German as ‘(die) Miete’.

 - Rezept vs receipt: these two lookalikes are not related.
 The German word ‘(das) Rezept’ is equivalent to the English words ‘prescription’ and ‘recipe (e.g., das Kochrezept)’ whereas ‘receipt’ is ‘(die) Quittung or (der) Beleg’.
 However, the words ‘(das) Rezept’ and ‘recipe’ are true friends when discussing cooking.

 - ringen vs ring: any similarity is a coincidence.
 The German verb ‘ringen’ means ‘to wrestle or to grapple’ while the verb ‘to ring’ is equivalent to the German ‘klingeln or läuten’.

-- Rock vs rock: ‘(der) Rock’ translates into English as ‘skirt’ whereas the English ‘rock’ means ‘(der) Stein or (der) Fels’ in German.
+- Rock vs rock: ‘(der) Rock’ means ‘skirt’ whereas the English ‘rock’ translates into German as ‘(der) Stein or (der) Fels’.